FipsianCodes/MeshingToolFESOM2/README.md

 A meshing tool to refine the PI mesh for FESOM2 simulations, provided by the Alfred-Wegener-Institute.
 The mesh is obtainable: https://gitlab.awi.de/fesom/

-The meshing tool is written in Pyhton and is based on the packages: numpy dataclasses matplotlib
+The meshing tool is written in Python and is based on the packages: numpy dataclasses matplotlib